< PREV | NEXT > | INDEX | GOOGLE | UPDATES | CONTACT | $Donate? | HOME

 END_QUOTE

-BACK_TO_TOP* SUN 18 FEB 24: It appears that Palestinian-American Representative Rashida Tlaib of Wisconsin is telling Arab-American citizens of that state not to vote for Joe Biden.
+* SUN 18 FEB 24: It appears that Palestinian-American Representative Rashida Tlaib of Wisconsin is telling Arab-American citizens of that state not to vote for Joe Biden.
 I can only marvel at how deluded she must be.
 In similar news, it appears some truck drivers are declaring they won't deliver cargoes to New York State, after the state hit Donald Trump with a $350 million fine.
-Something tells me they're deluded, too.
+They're not really thinking, either.

 * MON 19 FEB 24: Reports are that the "Pineapple Express" -- the wet "atmospheric river" from the Pacific Ocean -- is dumping water on California at an alarming rate.
 Will the Central Valley get flooded out?
 The Great Flood of 1862 turned it into a lake, at a time when the population density was far lower.
 I got an email from a contact in San Diego who said: "We haven't floated away yet."